ePub on iPad: How to read ePub files on iPad in iBooks

 Mobi – Mobipocket

 Mobi also quite a popular ebook format.
-Its main priority is convenience in using.
+Its main priority is a convenience in using.
 For instance, you can add blank pages in any part of the book or even free hand-drawings.
 There’s also a possibility to make your own corrections or annotations while reading.

 Whether you want to push .epub file on your iPad or iPhone – there is a whole bunch of tools ready to offer you a helping hand.